Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time

 \subsection{A Dynamic Algorithm for Many Identical Knapsacks}

-In this section, we give a dynamic algorithm that achieves an approximation guarantee of~$(1-\eps)$ for \multiknapsack with identical knapsack sizes.
-The running time of the update operation is always polynomial in~$\log n$ and~$\frac1\eps$.
-In this section, we assume~$m < n$ as otherwise assigning the items in some consistent order to the knapsacks is optimal.
-We focus on instances where~$m$ is large, i.e.,~$m \geq \frac{16}{\eps^7} \log^2 n$.
-For~$m \leq \frac{16}{\eps^7} \log^2 n$, we use the algorithm due to \cref{thm:MDK:few}.
+We give a dynamic algorithm with approximation ratio~$(1-\eps)$ for \multiknapsack, {assuming that all knapsacks have the same size $S$}. {We assume $m\leq n$ as otherwise, the problem is trivial.} We focus on instances where~$m$ is large, i.e.,~$m \geq \frac{16}{\eps^7} \log^2 n$. {If}~$m \leq \frac{16}{\eps^7} \log^2 n$, we use the algorithm due to \cref{thm:MDK:few}.
 In the following, we prove \cref{theo:mik}.